 Who is at risk of severe illness from COVID-19

-You are at higher risk of severe illness from COVID-19 if you:
+People at higher risk of severe illness from COVID-19 are those who:

 - have compromised immunity

 - are an infant under the age of 1 month

 - are a child under the age of 2 who was born premature (less than 37 weeks)

 - are a child with multiple chronic conditions.